The Navarro refinement of the McKay conjecture for finite groups of Lie type in defining characteristic: Introduction

-The proof of Theorem \ref{maintheorem} is based on Maslowski's work on the inductive McKay-conditions for simple groups of Lie type in defining characteristic.
-Maslowski constructs a certain automorphism-equivariant bijection for the $p'$-characters of the universal covering group of a finite simple group of Lie type defined over a field of characteristic $p$.
-Later Späth used Maslowski's result to prove that these groups satisfy the inductive McKay conditions for the prime $p$, see \cite[Theorem 1.1]{Spaeth}.
+The proof of Theorem \ref{maintheorem} is based on Maslowski's work on the inductive McKay condition for simple groups of Lie type in defining characteristic.
+He constructs a certain automorphism-equivariant bijection for the $p'$-characters of the universal covering group of a finite simple group of Lie type defined over a field of characteristic $p$.

+For the original McKay conjecture a reduction theorem was proved by Isaacs, Malle and Navarro, see \cite[Theorem B]{Isaacs}.
+Recently, Navarro, Späth and Vallejo \cite{NSV} were able to provide a reduction theorem for Navarro's refinement of the McKay conjecture.
+Their theorem asserts that Conjecture \ref{Navarro} holds for all finite groups and the prime $p$ if all nonabelian simple groups satisfy the so-called inductive Galois--McKay condition for the prime $p$.
+We show here that the inductive Galois--McKay condition holds for many groups of Lie type in defining characteristic.

+\begin{theorem} Suppose that $(\G,F)$ satisfies Assumption \ref{spaethassumption}.
+If $S:=\G^F/ \mathrm{Z}(\G^F)$ is a simple non-abelian group and $\G^F$ is its universal covering group then the inductive Galois--McKay condition from \cite[Definition 3.1]{NSV} holds for the group $S$ and the prime $p$. \end{theorem}

+To prove this theorem, we show that the bijection constructed in Theorem \ref{maintheorem} is suitable for the inductive Galois--McKay condition.
+In order to do this, we compute the stabilizers of $p'$-characters under the simultaneous action of Galois automorphisms and group automorphisms.
+Then we use the theory of Gelfand--Graev characters for disconnected reductive groups to explicitly compute extensions of these characters to certain almost simple groups.
+The results obtained here may be of independent interest since they give information about character values of characters of almost simple groups.

 The structure of our paper is as follows.
 In Section \ref{notation} we introduce some notation.
 In Section \ref{rep} we recall some basic facts about the representation theory of finite groups of Lie type.
 We discuss the action of Galois automorphisms on Lusztig series and recall a description of irreducible $p'$-characters originally due to Green, Lehrer and Lusztig.
 In Section \ref{Maslowski} we recall the McKay bijection due to Maslowski\cite{Maslowski2010}.
-In Section \ref{section5} we use the results of the two previous sections to provide a proof of Theorem \ref{maintheorem}.
+In Section \ref{section5} we use the results of the two previous sections to prove Theorem \ref{maintheorem}.
+Section \ref{section6} and \ref{section7} are then devoted to the proof Theorem \ref{inductive}.